-- Londo Mollari's account of the Human-Minbari war produced some tears.
+- Londo Mollari's account of the Human-Minbari war produced some tears (ably assisted by one of the most-loved pieces of music in the franchise).
 Can be seen here.

 Londo Mollari: The humans, I think, knew they were doomed.
 But where another race would surrender to despair, the humans fought back with even greater strength.
 They made the Minbari fight for every inch of space.
 In my life, I have never seen anything like it.
 They would weep, they would pray, they would say goodbye to their loved ones and then throw themselves without fear or hesitation at the very face of death itself.
 Never surrendering.
 No one who saw them fighting against the inevitable could help but be moved to tears by their courage and their stubborn nobility.
 When they ran out of ships, they used guns.
 When they ran out of guns, they used knives and sticks and bare hands.
 They were magnificent.
 I only hope, that when it is my time, I may die with half as much dignity as I saw in their eyes at the end.
 They did this for two years.
 They never ran out of courage.
 But in the end, they ran out of time.

 - Almost immediately followed by the Earth Alliance President's call for ships to take part in the Battle of the Line.
 Can be seen here. note